SpenceKonde/ATTinyCore/README.md

 Sync download as zip and extract, or sync via github to your hardware folder, restart the IDE, and rock and roll.

+Changes:
+6/20: A few improvements to support for ATTiny88, fixes for serial in 167, 87, 2313 and 4313.
+Added 4313 to boards.txt.

 Please see also the TCWorld readme below, bearing in mind that it is dated.